Fir3fliesss/Fireflies_Flutter_App/cashy_app/README.md

-# cashy_app
+# Fireflies__Flutter_App

-A new Flutter project.
+A new Flutter Project with google gemini api.

 ## Getting Started